 The basilica also has a stunning coffered ceiling, sculpted by Giuliano Sangallo in 1450.
 It’s covered in gold, brought back by Columbus.
 And there’s a famed nativity scene by Florentine artist and architect Arnolfo di Cambio.

 Bernini fans can pay homage to him here, as his tomb is in the church.
 If you take a guided tour, you’ll get to see a secret spiral staircase designed by Bernini himself.

 It’s in a residential apartment attached to the basilica.
 The staircase is an architectural curiosity because there’s no central supporting rail.

-Click here for a guided tour of the beautiful Sant Maria Maggiore.
+Here’s my guide to Santa Maria Maggiore.
+Click here for a guided tour of the beautiful basilica.